 Robert Richardson’s cinematography is very adroit.
 The mix of cowboy shots and the use of depth of field are successful at capturing the tension and mystery filling so many of the film’s sequences.
 Richardson’s intentionality in his compositions is something that is appreciated.
 There are definitely some sequences that will serve as subjects of deeper film analyses.

 In one scene I thought the use of top lighting around a table in the cabin was a bit odd and harsh, but other sequences with it made it more convincing.
 This is only a minor critique, but worth mentioning nevertheless.
 The second unit and establishing shots are beautiful and would make for great poster prints or wallpapers.

 The production design and wardrobe are remarkable.
 The stage coach and the haberdashery are beautifully constructed and decorated.
 Similarly, the costuming is also very high quality.
 Not only are each of the characters unique in personality, but their wardrobes and fashion are distinctive as well.
-Whether it is the design of the overcoats and weapons or the accoutrements in the haberdashery, these features compliment the cinematography and create a memorable experience.
+Whether it is the design of the overcoats and weapons or the accoutrements in the haberdashery, these features complement the cinematography and create a memorable experience.

 Ennio Morricone’s compositions are also a highlight of the film.
 Morricone is no stranger to creating iconic Western melodies, and his work in The Hateful Eight shows that he is just as creative and inspired as ever.
 The use of bassoon and sharp strings in the film’s main theme creates a haunting and mysterious effect.